djimondev/Lille---INFAL103-Essentiels-de-l-infrastructure-du-SI/3.docker_basics/README.md

 If I want my host machine communicating via http with my container, I need to map ports by using `-p` option Eg. `docker run -d -p 3000:80 httpd # to map 80 port of my container on 3000 of my host machine`

+If I want my host machine communicating via filesystem with my container, I need to mount volumes by using `-v` option

+Eg. `docker run -d -p 3000:80 -v $(pwd):/var/www/html httpd # to mount ./ of my host machine in /var/www/html of my container`

 ## Some commands

 ```bash